-The table shows penicillins and cephalosporins with similar side chains.
+This table shows penicillins and cephalosporins with similar side chains.
+An X in a square indicates the two beta-lactams share a similar side chain structure.
 The exact risk of cross-reactivity between each pair is largely unknown and likely varies amongst pairs.
 Until more data is available avoiding beta-lactams with similar side chains is an appropriately cautious approach (e.g, for a patient with amoxicillin allergy, avoid cephalexin, but ok to use cefazolin).

-Cross-reactivity with similar side chains: PCN-CEPH \approx 20-40% and CEPH-CEPH \approx 40%
+Cross-reactivity with similar side chains: PCN-CEPH ≈ 20-40% and CEPH-CEPH ≈ 40%